-Why do we at TFL care that Lucasfilm is going after Empire Brewing Company?
-Because it reminds us just how litigious and protective the film and production company is when it comes to its intellectual property, which makes us wonder about the Rodarte and Preen Fall 2014 collections.
-Are these two at risk of being sued?
+Why do we at TFL care that Lucasfilm was going after Empire Brewing Company?
+Because it reminds us just how litigious and protective the film and production company is when it comes to its intellectual property, which makes us wonder about fashion's various dalliances with Star Wars iconography.

-You might recall that the Preen collection in question (seen above) featured none other than Darth Vader on some of the garments, satisfying any need you might have to wear a ready-to-wear (RTW) blouse with the masked villain on it.
-Similarly, the Rodarte Fall 2014 collection (seen below) included formal gowns donning Luke Skywalker, Yoda, and C-3PO, among others.
-Maybe you like the whole Star Wars meets your clothes thing and maybe you don’t.
-No matter what, though, there are some legal considerations to be had.
+You might recall that the Preen collection in question featured none other than Darth Vader on some of the garments, satisfying any need you might have to wear a ready-to-wear (RTW) blouse with the masked villain on it.
+Similarly, the Rodarte Fall 2014 collection included formal gowns donning Luke Skywalker, Yoda, and C-3PO, among others.
+Other collections have since made use of such graphics, thereby giving rise to some legal considerations.

 Not surprisingly, Lucasfilm holds numerous copyrights and trademarks related to the Star Wars franchise.